Sheryl Crow

 I want to turn you into a Corvette

-I want to drive you
+I want to drive you out of your mind

 I want to watch your face